pwatts6060/runelite-plugins/README.md

-# Example
+# Entrana
-An example greeter plugin
+A Runelite plugin to highlight items not allowed on entrana before travelling there